[ Printer Friendly Version ] [ Report Abuse ]

 Chapter 4 : The Company We Keep

 Octavius had filled me in on what happened for the rest of the Welcome Back party, and I vowed to never drink firewhiskey again.
-Apparently I passed out on Remus Lupin's shoulder--they all let me sleep while the party continued--and then Remus had insisted upon carrying me back to Ravenclaw Tower.
-Though well built, he hadn't been looking very well lately, and I hardly thought he needed to be carrying drunk girls around.
-Lynn and Bridget took it from the staircase and got me into bed.
+Apparently I fell passed out on Remus Lupin's shoulder--they all let me sleep while the party continued--and then Remus had insisted upon carrying me back to Ravenclaw Tower.
+Lupin was well built, but he hadn't been looking very well lately, and I hardly thought he needed to be carrying people around.
+Lynn and Bridget took it from the staircase in the Ravenclaw common room and got me into bed.